toextendmylimits/LeetCode/Notes/linkedin_tiktok_-011726.md

 Then I push the current meeting’s end time.
 Because I pop at most one and always push one, the heap size never decreases, so the final heap size represents the maximum number of rooms needed.

+## 205. Isomorphic Strings
+I scan both strings in parallel and track the first index where each character appears.
+For isomorphic strings, corresponding characters must have the same first-occurrence index.
+If at any position those indices differ, I return false; otherwise the patterns match.

+Use first_occurence_s1 for name, and use get to reduce branches

 # TO DO LATER
 ## 636. Exclusive Time of Functions